 Daiwa Securities Group faces various risks in the course of its business activities.
 The Group therefore believes that it is important to identify these based on business characteristics and risk profiles, and appropriately evaluate and manage those risks in order to maintain a sound financial base and earnings structure.

-Risks that are particularly important for the Group are those that involve our key securities business.
-Because the Group utilizes its own accounts to temporarily hold product positions for sales purposes and to provide products to customers, the Group is subject to market risk due to market fluctuations, foreign currency and other liquidity risk, credit risk related to counterparties and issuers, and risk for which hedges do not function, as well as operational risk that naturally occurs through the execution of business.
-The Group utilizes stress tests*1 and top risk management*2 to manage risk on an integrated basis, including measuring the impact on capital and liquidity within the Group from a forward-looking perspective.
+The Group utilizes its own accounts to temporarily hold product positions for sales purposes and to provide products to customers.
+Accordingly, the Group is subject to various risks, such as market risk due to market fluctuations and ineffective hedging, foreign currency and other liquidity risk, credit risk related to counterparties and issuers, operational risk that naturally occurs through the execution of business, and model risk resulting from using models for decision making.
+In addition, following the implementation of growth investment based on hybrid strategies, investment risk occurs as a result of deterioration in the business performance and credit status of investee companies, and changes in the market environment.
+Therefore, the Group utilizes stress tests*1 and top risk management*2 to manage risk on an integrated basis, including measuring the impact on capital and liquidity within the Group from a forward-looking perspective.

 - *1 Stress tests are used for the integrated evaluation of impacts on capital, liquidity, and business systems based on probable stress scenarios that may have a major impact on the Group